 Also in February 2020, a local church offered a house in which to run the VLH Beauty from Ashes program.
 The structural engineering assessment was cancelled when Covid-19 hit.
-As well, the second annual Topgolf charity event to be held at the end of March was postponed.
+As well, the second annual Topgolf charity event to be held at the end of March was postponed and since cancelled.

-The Founder re-calibrated from the initial vision of an in-home program to offering the program online and thus began the efforts towards that end.
+The Founder re-calibrated from the initial vision of an in-home program being established first to offering the Beauty from Ashes program online and thus began the efforts towards that end.

 June 7 saw the birth of VLH's second class: Dream Wide Awake with instruction by Sherré DeMao, author of the workbook with the same title.
 This is a self-empowerment guide for shifting from balance to synergy and daydreaming to dream doing.
 Ten women are attending.
 June 7 also began the second round of Cognitive Processing Therapy.
 Eight women are attending this class.